Venona project: Public disclosure

-"[The] secrecy system has systematically denied American historians access to the records of American history.
-Of late we find ourselves relying on archives of the former Soviet Union in Moscow to resolve questions of what was going on in Washington at mid-century. ... the Venona intercepts contained overwhelming proof of the activities of Soviet spy networks in America, complete with names, dates, places, and deeds."
+[The] secrecy system has systematically denied American historians access to the records of American history.
+Of late we find ourselves relying on archives of the former Soviet Union in Moscow to resolve questions of what was going on in Washington at mid-century. ... the Venona intercepts contained overwhelming proof of the activities of Soviet spy networks in America, complete with names, dates, places, and deeds.

 One of the considerations in releasing Venona translations was the privacy interests of the individuals mentioned, referenced, or identified in the translations.
 Some names were not released because to do so would constitute an invasion of privacy.
 However, in at least one case, independent researchers identified one of the subjects whose name had been obscured by the NSA.

 The dearth of reliable information available to the public—or even to the President and Congress—may have helped to polarize debates of the 1950s over the extent and danger of Soviet espionage in the United States.
 Anti-Communists suspected many spies remained at large, perhaps including some known to the government.
-Those who criticized the governmental and non-governmental efforts to root out and expose Communists felt these efforts were an overreaction (in addition to other reservations about McCarthyism).
+Those who criticized the governmental and non-governmental efforts to root out and expose Communists in the United States felt these efforts were an overreaction (in addition to other reservations about McCarthyism).
 Public access—or broader governmental access—to the Venona evidence would certainly have affected this debate, as it is affecting the retrospective debate among historians and others now.
 As the Moynihan Commission wrote in its final report:

-"A balanced history of this period is now beginning to appear; the Venona messages will surely supply a great cache of facts to bring the matter to some closure.
-But at the time, the American Government, much less the American public, was confronted with possibilities and charges, at once baffling and terrifying."
+A balanced history of this period is now beginning to appear; the Venona messages will surely supply a great cache of facts to bring the matter to some closure.
+But at the time, the American Government, much less the American public, was confronted with possibilities and charges, at once baffling and terrifying.